Gascon-Warrior/weather-bus-app/README.md

 ## Features
   Display current weather information including temperature, humidity, and wind speed.
-  Display the minimum and maximum temperature for the day.
   Fetch weather data based on the selected city.

 ## Technologies Used